 A few of the locations that we have visited in the past are highlighted below.
 Watch our videos for more detailed information about the geoscience field trips and the geography field trips that we hope to offer.

 Fieldwork activities and assessment will be determined by social distancing requirements for COVID-19 health and safety and travel guidelines.
-Students will experience blended learning with online delivery of content and fieldwork outside campus, where this is possible.

 All our programmes provide hands-on experience in real field situations at no extra cost.
 Travel and accommodation costs are included in our course fees and students will only be asked to make a small contribution towards food and drinks for each trip.
 We also supply specialist equipment for working in the field and at sea, supporting the widest range of field experiences linked to classroom-based teaching.

 The majority of our courses include a further residential field course as an optional module in the third year.
 The optional field trip is not included in our course fees.